 I’ve been mapping my driving since 2010.
-Most of this driving data came from Garmin automotive GPS units I’ve owned over the last eleven years, which all save their latitude and longitude once per second while they’re turned on, so I have a lot of data to deal with.
+Most of this driving data came from Garmin automotive GPS units I’ve owned over the last eleven years, which all save their latitude and longitude up to once per second1 while they’re turned on, so I have a lot of data to deal with.

 Previously, I had a hodgepodge of driving data—a Google Earth KML or KMZ file for every trip I’d driven on, plus a few large “local driving” KML/KMZ files that covered various time frames.
 Some of these files had all driving merged into a single track, and some of the files kept individual drives separate.
 All my data was there, but it wasn’t easy to work with—especially once I started making more involved maps in QGIS, and needed finer control of the data than “just drag every file into Google Earth to see everything at once.”

 It was also a bit of a pain, since every time I downloaded data from my GPS I had to convert it to KML.
 GPS Visualizer is great, but manually uploading, converting, downloading, and styling the data every time was still a bit of a pain.

 I started to think about if there was a better way for me to store my driving data, and whether I could automate my driving log imports.

 What I Want to Do with the Data

 First and foremost, I use my driving log to see where I’ve been.
 I like to explore new places, so having a map of where I have been often shows gaps in my travel that I might otherwise have missed.
 Ideally, I should be able to use my smartphone to see a map of everywhere I’ve driven around wherever I am, so no matter where I’m traveling I can find new places.